Kevin-Miao/189-PytorchTF/README.md

 After this module you should:

-- be able to feel the differences between the two libraries.
+- be able to get an intuition of the differences between the two libraries.
+- be able to transition between programming, math and theory.
 - be able to load and augment data.<sup>1</sup>
-- be able to start from scratch to train a neural network and train a pre-trained model using any of the two libraries.
+- be able to independently use any of the libraries to implement neural models.
 - be able to effectively debug and read through documentation.

+We will also be covering:

+- connecting assignment to industry
+- ethical considerations
+- show how small perturbations mess up your accuracy

 As part of our curriculum, we will also be including ethics questions throughout the assignments.